merein01/Breast_Cancer_Final_Project/README.md

 [data_worst.csv](https://github.com/merein01/Breast_Cancer_Final_Project/files/9650585/data_worst.csv)

 We will use 4 different .csv files listed above that contain related information obtained by a study in the Winsconsin University Research Lab.
 The datasets contain the following information:

+ID and Diagnosis make up the first 2 columns
+Line 3-32 are composed of ten featured values:
 * Diagnosis (M = malignant, B = benign) (3-32)
 * radius (mean of distances from center to points on the perimeter)
 * texture (standard deviation of gray-scale values)